East India Company: Expansion in present-day South Asia

 The primary tool of expansion for the company was the Sepoy.
 The Sepoys were locally raised with European training and equipment, who changed warfare in present-day South Asia.
-Mounted forces and their superior mobility had been king on the region's battlefields for a thousand years, with cannon so well integrated that the Mughals fought with cannon mounted on elephants; all were no match to line infantry with decent discipline supported with field cannon.
+Mounted forces and their superior mobility had been king on the region's battlefields for a thousand years, with cannon so well integrated that the Mughals fought with cannon mounted on elephants; all were no match for line infantry with decent discipline supported with field cannon.
 Repeatedly, a few thousand company sepoys fought vastly larger Mughal forces numerically and came out victorious.
-Afghan, Mughal and Maratha factions started creating their own European-style forces, often with French equipment, as the chaos intensified and the stakes were raised.
-Ultimately, the company won out, generally through as much diplomacy and state-craft as through fraud and deception.
+Afghan, Mughal, and Maratha factions started creating their own European-style forces, often with French equipment, as the chaos intensified and the stakes were raised.
+Ultimately, the company won out, generally through as much diplomacy and statecraft as through fraud and deception.
 The gradual rise of the East India Company within the Mughal network culminated in the Second Anglo-Maratha War, in which the Company successfully ousted the Maratha, the Empire's official protectors, at the high water point in their rise to power, and installed a young Mughal Prince as Emperor, with the Company as the de jure protectors of the Empire from their position of direct control in Bengal.
-This relationship was repeatedly strained as the Company continued its expansion and exploitation, however it lasted in some form until 1858, when the last Mughal Emperor was exiled as the Company was disbanded and its assets were taken over by the British Crown.
+This relationship was repeatedly strained as the Company continued its expansion and exploitation; however, it lasted in some form until 1858, when the last Mughal Emperor was exiled as the Company was disbanded and its assets were taken over by the British Crown.

 In 1634, the Mughal emperor Shah Jahan extended his hospitality to English traders to Bengal, the richest region of the empire, and in 1717 customs duties were completely waived for the English in Bengal.
 By then, the Company's mainstay businesses were in cotton, silk, opium, indigo dye, saltpetre and tea.
 Meanwhile, the Dutch, the Company's most aggressive competitors, had expanded their monopoly of the spice trade in the Straits of Malacca by ousting the Portuguese in 1640–1641.
 With reduced Portuguese and Spanish influence in the region, the EIC and VOC entered a period of intense competition, resulting in the Anglo-Dutch wars of the 17th and 18th centuries.
 The British were also interested in trans-Himalayan trade routes, as they would create access to untapped markets for British manufactured goods in Tibet and China.
 This economic interest was showcased by the Anglo-Nepalese war (1814–1816).